 For Community Members

-Any Oregon resident 16 years of age or older may check out materials from the local circulating collection after acquiring a community patron card.
-The Library does not issue cards to children younger than 16.
-Students aged 15 and younger who are currently enrolled in COCC credit courses can check out library items using their student ID cards.
+Anyone living in Oregon and over 16 years of age or older may check out materials from the local circulating collection with a community card.
+(Students aged 15 and younger who are currently enrolled in COCC credit courses - either directly or through College Now programs at their high schools - can check out library items using their student IDs.)

 |Books||30 days, renew up to 120 days total|

 |DVDs and Videocassettes||6 days, renew up to 12 days total|

 |Games and Puzzles||7 days, renew up to 14 days total|

 Community patrons can borrow the following circulating technology equipment from the Circulation Desk on the first floor of the Barber Library.

 - Audio recorders

 - Cables, chargers, and other accessories